Stock Markets Mostly Rise Before US Data - UrduPoint

 "After a strong performance last week, investors may be taking a hiatus and possibly enjoying the spring break, while others are adopting a wait-and-see approach for the next bullish catalyst," said SPI Asset Management's Stephen Innes.

+Data showed US durable goods ordered rebounded slightly more than expected in February.

+US consumer confidence data was due to come out later in the day.

-All eyes at the end of the week will be on US inflation data.
+All eyes will be on US inflation data at the end of the week.

 Recent guidance from the Federal Reserve pointed to three interest rate cuts before the end of the year.
 But strong economic data and comments from some central bank officials have fuelled worries it could come up short.